anushkarthik05/anushkarthik05/PR_STEPS.md

 GitHub repository URLs will reference both the username associated with the owner of the repository, as well as the repository name.

-For example, sukritishah15 is the owner of this repository, so the GitHub URL for this is: https://github.com/owners-user-name/repo-name
+For example, 'owners-user-name' is the owner of this repository, so the GitHub URL for this is: https://github.com/owners-user-name/repo-name

 Once you fork this repository, a copy of this repository will be created on your GitHub account.
 You will be the owner of this newly created repository, so the GitHub URL for this will be: https://github.com/your-username/DS-Algo-Zone